theramiyer/blog/content/post/2023/i-watched-animal.md

 Overall, the film revolves around a boy (and later a man---well), being an "alpha male".
 It is portrayed very well by Ranbir Kapoor, of course.
 I heard that most of the film reviews lauded the actors for their performances, and I agree with them on that front.
 Ranbir Kapoor, especially.

 This "alpha" tries to protect all his family members.
 He's aggressive.
 He carries a gun to his sister's college and fires at least a hundred shots into the floor in a class.
-Because some boys ragged her.
+Because some boys ragged the sister.
 Of course, the father gets livid when he learns about the incident.
 Slapping the boy is the obvious consequence (one loses track of the number of slaps people serve each other in this film, by the way).
 Sandeep Vanga Reddy has learnt his lesson from the Arjun Reddy aftermath, though: Ranbir Kapoor does not slap Rashmika Mandanna, she slaps him.
 Several times.

 After all, what love is love if it cannot be expressed in slaps?

 Everywhere the Singhs go in this film is owned by them.
 'My sister is unsafe in our own college.'
 'Intruders come in and kill around in our own hotel.'
 'This private airfield is ours.'
 So on.
 This is an _atmanirbhar_ family.
-I did not understand if the logic behind this was about 'Whatever I do is in my personal property (and therefore, I set the law here).'
+I am not sure if the logic behind this was about 'Whatever I do is in my personal property (and therefore, I set the law here).'
 Only problem is, the law does not work like that.

 In any case, sinfully sweet privilege drips from everything that Ranbir Kapoor's character did in the film.
 Will the audience take that message back home?
 Because this was one of the most underplayed elements in the film.
 And let us face it, privilege does give you the license to do all this; at least in our country.
 Well, sure, some things can (and will) bite you in the rear some day, despite your privilege, but that is often a matter of chance.